microsoft/LightGBM/docs/Features.rst

 But there is a efficient solution for regression tree\ `[7] <#references>`__.
 It needs about ``k * log(k)`` to find the optimal partition.

 The basic idea is reordering the categories according to the relevance of training target.
-More specifically, reordering the histogram (of categorical feature) according to it’s accumulate values (``sum_gradient / sum_hessian``), then find the best split on the sorted histogram.
+More specifically, reordering the histogram (of categorical feature) according to it's accumulate values (``sum_gradient / sum_hessian``), then find the best split on the sorted histogram.

 Optimization in Network Communication
 -------------------------------------